datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter.md

   - [SSO with OneLogin][]: Setup single sign-on with OneLogin
   - [SSO with Salesforce][]: Setup single sign-on with Salesforce
   - [SSO with UAA][]: Setup single sign-on with UAA
-- [Chaining Oauth2 and JWT Filters][]: Learn how to combine Filters for Oauth2 and JWT processing
 - [Using APIKey Filters][]: Use the APIKey Filter to validate API Keys present in the HTTP header
 - [Using External Filters][]: Use the External Filter to write your own service with custom processing and authentication logic
-  - [Basic Auth using External Filters][] - Setup basic authentication using an External Filter
 - [Using Plugin Filters][] - Compile your own custom filtering plugin on top of $productName$

 [usage guides section]: #filter-usage-guides